fbpx

 • Tax FREE growth and tax FREE withdrawals

 • Flexibility in the use of funds.
-Your withdrawals are to be used at your discretion and do not have to be used for a specific purpose – like education, health, etc.
+Your withdrawals are to be used at your discretion and do not have to be used for a specific purpose – like education, health, etc. in retirement.

 • No required minimum distributions.
 You are not forced to withdraw funds at a particular age like you would be if you had a Traditional IRA or traditional employer retirement plan.
 With that said, the Roth IRA could be used as a substantial generational wealth transfer tool.